gh-joeyleung/Tech-Hub-E-Commerce-Analysis/README.md

 # Recommendations
-1. Sales Trends
 - Give guidance on areas to further investigate and changes to make based on your findings
 - Bring in company context by mentioning which teams these recommendations apply to

-2. Product Performance
-- Give guidance on areas to further investigate and changes to make based on your findings
-- Bring in company context by mentioning which teams these recommendations apply to

-3. Loyalty Program Performance
-- Give guidance on areas to further investigate and changes to make based on your findings
-- Bring in company context by mentioning which teams these recommendations apply to
--
 # Assumptions and Caveats
 - List any assumptions you made throughout the project or caveats about data issues